 Low-code development can lead to increased satisfaction among customers and users, since it allows them to focus on more creative and innovative tasks.

-What are the features to look for in a low-code platform?
+What are the features to look for in low-code development platforms?

 Low-code platforms typically use a visual development environment, which makes it easy to learn and create applications.